 Risk reviews are a key component of the Group's Risk Management Framework.
 The purpose of a risk review is to provide the Risk Committee with an impartial view from the risk management function on material risk matters, ahead of final decision-making.
-The Risk Management Framework states the instances in which risk reviews are required, consistent with the Group's Delegated Authority Schedule, and the Board or Risk Committee may request a risk review at any time.
+The Group's Delegated Authority Schedule states the areas in which risk reviews are required, and the Board or Risk Committee may additionally request a risk review at any time.